- Environmental Management

 - climate change impacts and adaptation

-Dr Sharif Ahmed Mukul joined the Tropical Forests and People Research Centre at the University of the Sunshine Coast in 2015 in the role of Research Fellow.
+Dr Sharif Ahmed Mukul joined the Tropical Forests and People Research Centre (TFAP) at the University of the Sunshine Coast in 2015 in the role of Research Fellow.
+Currently Sharif is working with TFAP as a casual appointment.

 Mukul’s research and study background includes coupled human and natural system dynamics with particular emphasis on sustainable use, management, and conservation of biodiversity and forests.
 He has been conducting research on ethnobotany, non-timber forest products, forest-based rural livelihoods, agroforestry, protected areas and on environmental governance.
 Presently, his concentration is more on climate change and conservation (3C) related issues with an emphasis on applied research connected to forestry and other human land-use.
 In particular, He is enthusiastic to know the potential role of forests and/or other less modified natural landscapes as an ecological niche, their contribution in ecosystem functioning, and the influence of various human activities on their structure and performance.